 The International Federation of Gynecology and Obstetrics defines the following stages of endometrial cancer:

-As with many cancers, the risk for uterine cancers appears to be associated with greater intakes of foods found in Western diets (animal products, refined carbohydrates). , Risk may be lower among women whose diets are high in fruits, vegetables, whole grains, and legumes.
-The lower risk in persons eating plant-based diets may be related to a reduced amount of free hormones circulating in the blood or to a protective effect of micronutrients found in these diets.
+As with many cancers, the risk for uterine cancers appears to be associated with greater intakes of foods found in Western diets (animal products, refined carbohydrates)., Risk may be lower among women whose diets are high in fruits, vegetables, whole grains, and legumes.
+The lower risk in persons eating plant-based diets may be related to a reduced amount of free hormones circulating in the blood and/or to a protective effect of micronutrients found in these diets.

 The following factors are under study for possible protective effects:

-Fruits, Vegetables, and Legumes.
-Although the NIH-AARP study found no significant relationship between fruit and vegetable intakes and endometrial cancer, previous studies suggested that these foods may be associated with reductions in risk of as much as 50%-60%. , In the American Cancer Society’s Cancer Prevention Study II Nutrition Cohort of over 41,000 women, protective effects of vegetables and fruits (20% and 25% lower risk, respectively, for those consuming the highest amounts of these foods) were identified only in women who had both never used hormone therapy.
+Fruits, vegetables, and legumes.
+Although the NIH-AARP study found no significant relationship between fruit and vegetable intakes and endometrial cancer, previous studies suggested that these foods may be associated with reductions in risk by as much as 50-60%.,, In the American Cancer Society’s Cancer Prevention Study II Nutrition Cohort of over 41,000 women, protective effects of vegetables and fruits (20% and 25% lower risk, respectively) for those consuming the highest amounts of these foods were identified only in women who had never used hormone therapy.

-Moderating Alcohol Consumption.
+Moderating alcohol consumption.
 There appears to be a J-shaped relationship between ethanol consumption and risk for endometrial cancer.
-Women who consume between one-half and one drink per day were found to have a 4%-7% lower risk, while women who drank two and a half or more than 2.5 servings per day had a 14% and 25% greater risk, respectively, compared with nondrinkers or those who drank only occasionally.
+Women who consume between one-half and 1 drink per day were found to have a 4-7% lower risk, while women who drank 2.5 or more than 2.5 servings per day had a 14% and 25% greater risk, respectively, compared with nondrinkers or those who drank only occasionally.